Scientists say fossilized footprints tell tale of sloth hunt

 - Good Day Sunshine: Paul McCartney award at Buckingham Palace

+It’s unclear why ancient humans would have stalked the sloth, said team member Matthew Bennett, a professor of environmental and geographical sciences at Bournemouth University in England.
+The creature — at 7 to 8 feet (2 meters) tall with long arms and sharp claws — had a distinct advantage in close-quarter encounters.

+“Adolescent exuberance?
+Possible but unlikely,” Bennett said.
+“We see interesting circles of sloth tracks in these stalked trackways which we call ‘flailing circles.’
+These record the rise of the sloth on its hind legs and the swing of its forelegs presumably in a defensive motion.”

-It would have had a distinct advantage in close-quarter encounters.
-However, scientists say more human tracks were found a safe distance away, telling them the hunt was a community action.
+But scientists said there are more human tracks a safe distance away, telling them this was a community action.

+Bennett believes the tracks show the sloth was turning and swinging at the stalker.
+“We also see human tracks on tiptoes approach these circles; was this someone approaching with stealth to deliver a killer blow while the sloth was being distracted?
+We believe so,” Bennett said.

+There is a great deal more to learn in the years to come, such as when this episode of hunters and hunted took place, said team member Vince Santucci, the National Park Service’s senior paleontologist.